Radiation for Dogs

 Wound treatments, gentle cleansing, bland food with low salt, or specific treatments for supportive care and pain relief may be needed to deal with these side effects.

-If certain parts of the GI tract are affected, diarrhea or GI upset can also take place.
+If certain parts of the GI tract are affected, diarrhea or nausea and vomiting can also take place.

-Your veterinarian will give specific instructions if your dog is at risk for any of these side effects.
-Similarly, if your dog is high stress, you should discuss possible ways of limiting anxiety during treatments as well.
+Your veterinarian will give specific instructions if your dog is at risk for these side effects.
+Similarly, if your dog is high-stress, you should also discuss possible ways of limiting anxiety during treatments.

 Follow Up